How the #MeToo Movement Helped Make New Charges Against Jeffrey Epstein Possible

 Epstein’s attorney argued Monday that his plea deal was believed to be a “global agreement” and accused prosecutors of seeking a “do-over.”
 But Berman said federal prosecutors in the New York district are not bound by Epstein’s 2007 plea agreement with the U.S. Attorney’s Office in Florida.

-Meanwhile, Epstein is far from the only person whose alleged crimes have ben reexamined in the past two years.
+Meanwhile, Epstein is far from the only person whose alleged crimes have been reexamined in the past two years.

 In February — following nearly two decades of sexual misconduct claims — R. Kelly was indicted on charges of aggravated criminal sexual abuse against four victims, included three underage girls, in events said to have taken place from 1998 to 2010.
 And in June, he was charged with 11 additional counts of sexual assault and abuse related to that case.
 He has pleaded not guilty to all charges.